PicnicSupermarket/localicious/README.md

 * Maintain all your localized copy and accessibility key/value pairs in one file, grouped per component.
 * Verify the integrity of your base localization file against a schema
-* Generate locale files for both Android and iOS from your base localization file
+* Generate locale files for both Android, iOS or JS from your base localization file

 The goals of localicious are: